Astonishingbeep/Babbies/README.md

-# Babbies
+# Baby Names
-A silly script to name babies
+A simple script for choosing a baby name

 -Clone this in a python 3.x environment
 -SQLAlchemy is a required package